antoine-coulon/skott/README.md

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search

+✅ Detect **unused source code files**.
+Eliminate dead code by finding files not imported anywhere else in the graph.

+✅ Detect **unused npm third-party dependencies**.
+Note that all unused `devDependencies` are not guaranteed to be detected as `depcheck` [only provides analysis for set of supported libraries](https://github.com/depcheck/depcheck) (eslint, karma, mocha, etc).

 ✅ Many **builtin visualization modes** including a web application or terminal-based outputs such as file-tree or graph views.
-Visualization modes can be rendered using both the CLI and API.
+Visualization modes can be rendered using both the CLI and programatically using the API.

 ✅ Builtin **watch mode** updating the graph when file changes are detected.
 It works with all display modes (webapp and all CLIs visualization modes).
 Support all options of file ignoring/filtering from skott.